SmashedFrenzy16/Unknown-Language-Detector/README.md

 - `langdetect` is a port of Google’s language-detection library that supports 55 languages.
 It is best used for more common languages that are spoken.
 - `textblob` is used for natural language processing(NLP) tasks such as noun phrase extraction, sentiment analysis, classification, translation, and more.
 It is best used for more complex and intricate sentences.
+- `langid` is a standalone Language Identification tool.
+It is pre-trained over a large number of languages (as of January 14th 2020, 97).
+It is best used for languages which are not very commonly spoken.